Conversations about Europe

 Arranged since 2011, the People’s Political Festival in the Baltic Sea island of Bornholm in Denmark attracts more than 25.000 people every day for four days to discuss with 600 Danish politicians from national, regional and local level.
 More than 90 % of the members of the Danish parliament “Folketinget” take part in the People’s Political Festival.
 The Danish festival was inspired by similar events in neighbouring countries such as the Swedish “Almedalsvecka”, the Norwegian “Arendalsuka”, the Estonian “Arvemusfestival”, and the Finnish “Suomi Areena”.

 These national political events give individual citizens, professional organisations, NGOs, members of political parties etc. direct and informal access to discuss with politicians.
-Politicians participating in the Danish event have to opportunity to discuss their points of view with non-politicians and occasionally adjust their policies afterwards.
+Politicians participating in the Danish event have the opportunity to discuss their points of view with non-politicians and occasionally adjust their policies afterwards.
 Other participants report having had very interesting discussions that impact on Danish policy frameworks.

 Europe's People’s Forum targets the populations in the 27 EU member states.
 Europe’s People’s Forum shares the aims of the political events mentioned above to make the political discussion accessible to citizens and stakeholders alike.
 However, Europe’s People’s Forum is more ambitious because it aims to reverse the roles of the participants.
 In this forum, the citizens will present the results of solid analyses and conclusions of important political issues to the politicians and civil servants from national, regional and local levels of the 27 member states as well as to the civil servants and parliamentarians from the European Union.
 The people of Europe will set the agenda and determine what policies and strategies should be discussed by the forum.